 In ACO-OFDM, the transmitted signal is corrected by truncating the original bipolar OFDM signal at zero and broadcasting just the positive components.
 DCO-OFDM employs a DC bias to keep the signal positive.
 In ACO-OFDM, only subcarriers with odd indices are utilised to transmit data.
 In contrast, DCO-OFDM transports data symbols across all subcarriers.
 ACO-OFDM surpasses DCO-OFDM in terms of average optical power for quadrature amplitude modulation (QAM) constellations such as 4-QAM, 16-QAM, 64-QAM, and 256-QAM.
 However, when dealing with larger constellations, such as 1024 QAM and 4096 QAM, DCO-OFDM outperforms.
-The inefficiency of optical power in DCO-OFDM is caused by the use of DC bias, while the inefficiency of bandwidth in ACO-OFDM is caused by the use of just half of the subcarriers.
-For smaller constellations, the main effect is greater, and ACO-OFDM outperforms other technologies.
+The inefficiency of optical power in DCO-OFDM is caused by the use of DC bias, while the inefficiency of bandwidth in ACO-OFDM outperforms other technologies.
+However, for larger constellations, the main effect is greater, and ACO-OFDM outperforms other technologies.
 However, for larger constellations, the secondary impact becomes more apparent, and DCO-OFDM performs better.